How to Fix - "Outlook 365 Stuck at Updating Inbox and Outbox"?

 If the repair fails to fix the issue, try reinstalling Microsoft Office.

-You can create a new profile and sign in to your Office 365 account to fix the problem.
-Use the profile for a week to ensure the problem is resolved.
-If the issue doesn't arise with the new profile, you can remove the old profile and keep using the new one for your email communications.
-The steps are as follows:
+Corrupt or damaged profile can also lead to synchronization issues in Outlook.
+You can create a new profile to fix the problem.
+Use the new profile for a week to ensure the problem is resolved.
+If the issue doesn't arise, you can remove the old profile and keep using the new one for your email communication.
+The steps to create new profile are as follows:

 • Close Outlook and open Control Panel.